Celerway/labrador/README.md

 ## Features

-It has a dashboard where it'll display the state of the devices in the lab.
+It has a web dashboard where it'll display the state of the devices in the lab.
 It gets this state from snooping on the MQTT messages that the devices publish.

+The same HTTP server can also be used to serve HTTP objects, such as firmware images, that the devices might need to download.

 ## Usage